 Augusta, Georgia - SWP operated a wood treatment plant at this site from 1928 to 1988.
-The majority of visually contaminated surface soils have been removed, and remediation activities currently consist of a groundwater recovery system.
+The majority of visually contaminated surface soils have been removed, and remediation activities currently consist primarily of a groundwater treatment and recovery system.
 The site operates under a 10-year hazardous waste permit issued pursuant to RCRA, which expires in 2014.
 Current cost estimates could change if recovery or discharge volumes increase or decrease significantly, or if changes to current remediation activities are required in the future.
-Total spending-to-date as of December 31, 2011 was \$66.5 million.
-The Company's recorded liabilities cover its obligations for estimated remaining remedial and monitoring activities through 2031.
+Total spending as of December 31, 2012 was \$67.3 million.
+The Company's recorded liabilities cover its obligations for estimated remaining remedial and monitoring activities through 2032.

 Spartanburg, South Carolina - SWP operated a wood treatment plant at this site from 1925 to 1989.
 Remediation activities include: (1) a recovery system and biological wastewater treatment plant, (2) an ozone-sparging system treating soil and groundwater and (3) an ion-exchange resin system treating groundwater.
 The cost estimate includes potential remediation of identified off-site areas which appear to have been impacted from a portion of the former operating plant.
-SWP is currently negotiating a consent decree with the South Carolina Department of Health and Environmental Control which will govern future investigatory and assessment activities at the site.
-Additional remedial actions may be required in the future.
+In 2012, SWP entered into a consent decree with the South Carolina Department of Health and Environmental Control which governs future investigatory and assessment activities at the site.
+Depending on the results of this investigation and assessment, additional remedial actions may be required in the future.
 Therefore, current cost estimates could change.
-Total spending-to-date as of December 31, 2011 was \$37.9 million.
-The Company's recorded liabilities cover its obligations for estimated remaining remedial and monitoring activities through 2031.
+Total spending as of December 31, 2012 was \$38.8 million.
+The Company's recorded liabilities cover its obligations for estimated remaining assessment, remedial and monitoring activities through 2032.

 East Point, Georgia - SWP operated a wood treatment plant at this site from 1908 to 1984.
 This site operates under a 10-year RCRA hazardous waste permit, which is currently in the renewal process.
 In 2009, SWP entered into a consent order with the Environmental Protection Division of the Georgia Department of Natural Resources which requires that SWP perform certain additional investigatory, analytical and potentially, remedial activity.
 Therefore, while active remedial measures are currently ongoing, additional remedial measures may be necessary in the future.
-Total spending-to-date as of December 31, 2011 was \$20.0 million.
-The Company's recorded liabilities cover its obligations for estimated remaining remedial and monitoring activities through 2031.
+Total spending as of December 31, 2012 was \$21.0 million.

+The Company's recorded liabilities cover its obligations for estimated remaining assessment, remedial and monitoring activities through 2032.

 Baldwin, Florida - SWP operated a wood treatment plant at this site from 1954 to 1987.
 This site operates under a 10-year hazardous waste permit issued pursuant to RCRA, which expires in 2016.
-Visually contaminated surface soils have been removed, and current remediation activities primarily consist of a groundwater recovery system.
+Visually contaminated surface soils have been removed, and current remediation activities primarily consist of a groundwater recovery and treatment system.
 Investigation and assessment of other potential areas of concern are ongoing in accordance with the facility's RCRA permit and additional remedial activities may be necessary in the future.
 Therefore, current cost estimates could change.
-Total spending-to-date as of December 31, 2011 was \$19.7 million.
-The Company's recorded liabilities cover its obligations for estimated remaining remedial and monitoring activities through 2026.
+Total spending as of December 31, 2012 was \$20.6 million.
+The Company's recorded liabilities cover its obligations for estimated remaining assessment, remedial and monitoring activities through 2026.